SummaryRead the full fact sheet

 - A person who has claustrophobia fears enclosed spaces, and may panic when inside a space such as a lift, aeroplane or crowded room.

 - With appropriate treatment, it is possible to overcome claustrophobia or any other phobia.

-A specific phobia is a form of anxiety disorder in which someone has an intense and irrational fear of certain objects or situations..
+A specific phobia is a form of in which someone has an intense and irrational fear of certain objects or situations..
 One of the most common phobias is claustrophobia, or the fear of enclosed spaces.
 A person who has claustrophobia may panic when inside a lift, aeroplane, crowded room or other confined area.

 Symptoms of phobias

 Claustrophobia is a type of specific phobia.
 Specific phobias include the following symptoms:

 - An intense fear or anxiety about a specific object or situation – in this case, small or enclosed spaces.
 People with claustrophobia typically experience an intense fear of suffocation or restriction, and desire to escape.

 - This situation almost always provokes fear or anxiety